And greetings to you, thrill seekers, conversationalists, and music lovers all across the fruited plain.

 Yeah.

-Why what what's wrong with a championship after you have children?
+What's wrong with a championship after you have children?

-I know what he I know what you're saying.
+I know what you're saying.

-Once you have kids, your wife won't let you watch the cowboys.
+Once you have kids, your wife won't let you watch the Cowboys.

-I better throw that in uh as uh as well.
+I better throw that in as well.

-I'm I'm not expecting them to take me up on it, but I am serious about the offer because I do believe that I have what it takes to put these guys back together.
+I'm not expecting them to take me up on it, but I am serious about the offer because I do believe that I have what it takes to put these guys back together.

-I'm far enough away from it, and that's what it you can't this is not gonna be accomplished other than unless the head coach now Andy Reed could do this, and uh but but but the way it looks now, the the the the um attitude the Eagles are gonna have is not gonna improve T.O.'s attitude here.
+Now, Andy Reid could do this, but the way it looks now, the attitude the Eagles are going to have is not going to improve T.O.'s attitude here.

 And I think that can be done.